To our catalog of available CDs

 Salisbury Land Records (Download)

 First publication - Salisbury CT--The Township of Salisbury, Connecticut - The Early Years, by Judith M. Sherman (1988).
 Most of this material is based on the 1719 – 1742 period – the period when Salisbury was first laid out and settled.
 In its 83 pages, including extensive tables, references, and footnotes, the paper summarizes the township’s early history in a way that had not been done previously.
 The author’s background, prior to her graduate education in history, had been in analytical work on Wall Street.
-She had learned early on, in reading annual reports and 10-Ks of companies looking for investment opportunities (and red flags) and in identifying companies as merger and acquisition candidates, that puffery abounded in the text of annual reports, and that only by starting with the footnotes and the numbers themselves and analyzing them critically could rational business decisions be made.
+She in this paper coupled her analytical tools with the documentary record of the Town of Salisbury and produced an early history of that township that is free of the puffery and exaggeration of previous histories of that town.
 A statement like “Land speculation was rampant in early Salisbury” was the sort of generalization that Sherman had been trained to detect, question – and frequently demolish.
 Along those lines, this paper presented the first critical view of a real sacred cow of Salisbury history, the first clergyman in town, the Rev. Jonathan Lee.
-Typescript, PDF format, download now for $5.00.
+Typescript, PDF format, download now for $7.50.

-Salisbury, CT: the Early Years, by Judith M. Sherman (Download)
+Salisbury CT Early Years by Judith Sherman (Download)

 --The Litchfield Hills -- an 1898 Connecticut Quarterly article about geography of Litchfield County.
 (FREE)

---For Lime Rock -- once the headquarters of an industrial empire -- our CD-ROM based on a Heritage Walk we conducted there in October 2004.
+--For Lime Rock -- once the headquarters of an industrial empire -- a small book based on a slide show we prepared for a Heritage Walk we conducted there in October 2004.
+It's now available as a downloadable PDF file.
 See our Lime Rock page for more information.
-(CD-ROM)

 --Salisbury Cemetery Records (1913), from the Historical Collections of the Salisbury Association, Volume I. This 45+ page compilation of several cemeteries in the Town of Salisbury (Chapinville, Dutchers Bridge, Mt.
 Riga, Town Hill, and five small, isolated cemeteries, does not include the old cemetery at Salisbury Center (see our separate download of that material), nor the cemeteries at Lime Rock, and the "new" Salisbury cemetery.
 Nonetheless, these 688 inscriptions are an important part of the record of Salisbury.
 PDF format, download for $3.00.